akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### When she is ready

 Harold’s expression did not change, but something behind it shifted.
-He looked at Beatrice.
+He looked up at Beatrice.

 “And you, daughter?
 What do you say?”